0awawa0/CTF-Writeups/AngstromCTF 2018/Binary/rop to the top (130)/README.md

 }
 ```

-The program is actually copies the input to the buffer (destination variable).
-Still, as I can see, there is no limitation for the input, but the buffer has only 32 bytes of length.
+The program actually copies the input to the buffer (destination variable).
+Still, as I can see, there is no limitation for the input, but the buffer has only 32 bytes in length.
 So, I can overflow the buffer.
 Another important thing is that there is a function "the_top" which actually prints the flag.
-Now I need to figure out how can I use the buffer overflowing to call "the_top", so I can get the flag.
+Now I need to figure out how can I use the buffer overflow to call "the_top", so I can get the flag.

-I decided to look this program in the IDA.
-I found function "fun_copy" and looked into it's stack.
-Here's the destination variable's start:
+I decided to look at this program in the IDA.
+I found function "fun_copy" and looked into its stack.
+Here's the destination variable's start

 ![dest_starts](https://raw.githubusercontent.com/0awawa0/CTF-Writeups/master/AngstromCTF%202018/Binary/rop%20to%20the%20top%20(130)/src/dest_starts.PNG)

 I need the buffer's start offset.
 It's -28h.
 And here I see the end of the buffer and the main thing is that here you can see the variable called 'r'.
 It's a return address (the address of the command that will be executed after the function finishes it's work).
-And I can rewrite it's value, overflowing the buffer.
+And I can rewrite its value, overflowing the buffer.

 ![return_address](https://raw.githubusercontent.com/0awawa0/CTF-Writeups/master/AngstromCTF%202018/Binary/rop%20to%20the%20top%20(130)/src/return_offset.PNG)

-And I need it's offset too.
+And I need its offset too.
 It's +04h.
 So, there is ```4h-(-28h)=2Ch=44``` bytes from the start of the buffer and to the start of the return address.
 Now, I need to write 44 bytes to the input and 4 more bytes to rewrite return address.

 Next, I found the function's "the_top" address.
 Here you can see it (08 04 84 DB):